April 15, 2019

 If you fill a financial irrigation system with huge amounts of liquidity, QEs, and ultra low interest rates, and some of its most important canals, like the financing of entrepreneurs are, because you consider these as risky, blocked with high risk weighted bank capital requirements, there’s no doubt bad things will happen.
 Among other, that those channels relatively wider because they’re perceived “safer”, like sovereign and the purchase of houses, will get dangerously much credit.

-Sir, just consider the role of so much the credit for the purchase of houses has had in turning houses from being homes into being investment assets.
+Sir, just consider the role of so much the credit for the purchase of houses has had in turning houses from being homes into being investment assets (Washington Post 2018).
 I have not done the calculations but were we to deduct from the assets of the 99% less wealthy the worth of their houses, I am sure that we would be horrified about what little savings we would find.
 We might not end up homeless, but homes might be the only thing we end up with… and how do you eat a home?

 @PerKurowski